noqqe/why-openbsd.rocks/content/fact/anoncvs.md

 a source repository without compromising its security.
 ```

 OpenBSD continues to use AnonCVS to this day.

+Seeing the source code of your operating system is something we take for granted today.

 Details: